s-xiang/git-meta/doc/architecture.md

 pointing to from its name, and for the ability to use synthetic-meta-refs as *push targets*.
-Because a synthetic-meta-ref (if it exists) must point to the commit identified in its name, we are always guaranteed to be able to push one (thought the push may prove unnecessary if the ref already exists).
+Because a synthetic-meta-ref (if it exists) must point to the commit identified in its name, we are always guaranteed to be able to push one (though the push may prove unnecessary if the ref already exists).

 The second invariant protects necessary (because they are referenced from meta-repos) sub-repo commits from garbage collection.
 Note that it does imply